 “The American Daesh terrorists stranded in buffer zone on Greece border is none of Turkey's concern, deportations will continue regardless,” Erdoğan said, referring to an American terrorist who was not admitted by Greece, leaving him stranded in the buffer zone between Turkey and Greece.

 There are 1,201 Daesh terrorists in Turkish prisons, while Turkey captured 287 fighters during Operation Peace Spring in Syria.

 The issue of repatriating citizens who fought for Daesh in Syria remains a divisive problem in Europe, with many countries refusing to accept the terrorists.

 Turkey has criticized Western countries for refusing to repatriate their citizens who left to join Daesh in Syria and Iraq, and stripping some of them of their citizenship.
-Although the 1961 New York Convention made it illegal to leave people stateless, several countries, including France, have not ratified it, and recent cases have triggered prolonged legal battles.
+Although the 1961 New York Convention made it illegal to leave people stateless, several countries, including Britain and France, have not ratified it, and recent cases have triggered prolonged legal battles.
 The U.K. alone has stripped more than 100 people of their citizenship for allegedly joining terrorist groups abroad.

 Touching upon the safe zone in northern Syria, Erdoğan said Russia and the U.S. did not fully clear People’s Protection Units (YPG) terrorists from the area specified in the safe zone agreements with both countries.

 “I will discuss this with Trump [during my visit] and with Putin on the phone upon my return,” the president said.